 As an individual therapist Jessica is honoured to work with children, adolescents and adults, creating a safe space to allow her clients to process, explore, and grow.
 Jessica views the work of therapy as a dynamic and collaborative process and uses a client-centered approach.

-Jessica has a Master’s of Social Work from the University of Toronto and has completed continued education in the areas of cognitive behavioural therapy and perinatal and postpartum mental health.
+Jessica has a Master’s of Social Work from the University of Toronto and has completed continued education in the areas of cognitive behavioural therapy, emotionally-focused therapy and perinatal and postpartum mental health.